slowproj/slowdash/app/server/slowapi/docs/README.md

 ```
 This method is useful if the method returns a data structure that requires a certain way to merge other data.

-In addition to that, a user app class can override a method to aggregate all the individual responses from all the handlers within the class, to provide the full flexibility.
+In addition to that, a user app class can override a method to aggregate all the individual responses from all the handlers within the class, to provide full flexibility.
 To do this, make a custom `Router` with an overridden `merge_responses()` method:

 ```python
 import slowapi